-Year 10 English
+Year 10 ENGLISH

-For more information about this Core Subject, see the Learning Area Leader: Ms Kensley/Ms Renouf
+For more information about this subject, see the Learning Area Leaders: Ms Dimitrokalis/Ms Kensley

 Major Focus - English

 The Year 10 English course centres around three main strands of study: Language, Literature and Literacy.
 Students complete a variety of activities designed to increase their skills in effective communication in Standard English.
 Learning activities aim to engage students imaginatively and critically to expand their experiences and views of the world.
 Students study a range of texts: graphic novels, short stories and film.
 They respond to these texts in a variety of oral and written modes.
 Students are also given skills to read multiple texts and to write comparatively.
 Students experiment with a variety of creative writing pieces that are constructed for various purposes and audiences, as well as responding creatively to texts.
 Students also analyse arguments and examine persuasive language in media texts, as well as perform a persuasive oral speech that explores current media issues.